This evening I received some tweets from an online buddy @punkeel (you should follow them).

 - Answer emails as blog posts – if you ever get asked your opinion on something or the answer to something in an email or on social media, consider it an idea for a blog post.

-- If you are stuck for ideas, I compiled a list of resources on how to generate ideas.
+- If you are stuck for ideas, I compiled a list of resources on how to generate ideas or you could look at these content curation services.

 I hope this helps.